Juliet-Simpson/Custom-Cupboards/README.md

 49. Click review policy, give it a name and a description and then click create policy.

 50. Back on the policies page the policy has been created.
-Attach itto the group previously created.
+Attach it to the group previously created.
 Go to groups, click my manage custom-cupboards-group and click attach policy.

 51. On the user's page click add user, create a user named custom-cupboards-staticfiles-user and give them programmatic access.
 Then select next.

 52. On the Add User to Group page, check the box next to manage-custom-cupboards then click next.
 Continue clicking next until the option to create user then click that.

-53. Download the CSV file which will contain this users access key and secret access key and very importanty save it.
+53. Download the CSV file which will contain this users access key and secret access key and very importantly save it.

 54. Back in gitpod install django-storages and boto3 by typing:
 ```